Chart Color Schemes

 Employment performance in West Pennant Hills ranks among the strongest 15% of areas evaluated nationally

-West Pennant Hills has an educated workforce with strong professional services representation.
-Its unemployment rate was 2.0% in the past year, with estimated employment growth of 2.4%.
+West Pennant Hills has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.0% as of June 2025.

 Frequently Asked Questions - Employment